alirezarashidipp/ML/README.md

 Evaluating the Quality of Story-Level JIRA Tickets Based on Agile Standards

-This project aims to automatically assess the quality of JIRA story tickets to measure how clear, structured, and testable each ticket is according to Agile standards.
+This project aims to automatically assess the quality of JIRA story tickets to measure how clear, structured, and presence of Accept criteria each ticket is according to Agile standards.
 The evaluation is performed across three main dimensions:

-1. Plain Description
+1. Plain Description calcualtion

 In this stage, the main text of the ticket description is analyzed.
 The system extracts 25 linguistic and structural features, including: